sc-voice/sc-voice_net/content/study/search.md

 ### 1. “INSPIRE ME!”

-If you don't know where to start click on the `INSPIRE ME!` button.
-This will select a random term from a collection of example search terms and will show it together with the corresponding results:
+If you don't know where to start, click on the `INSPIRE ME!` button.
+This will select a random term from a collection of example search terms, and will show it together with the corresponding results:

 <p><img src="img/result.png" class="ebt-image" alt="screenshot of search result" style="width: 600px;"></p>

-Under the title of the Sutta you can see a blurb in most cases, and underneath you see the first segment in the text that contains the search phrase.
-Click the title to go tho the start of the Sutta, and the search phrase segment to go directly there.
+Under the title of the Sutta you can see some blurb in most cases, and underneath that, you see the first segment in the text that contains the search phrase.
+Click the title to go tho the start of the Sutta, or the search phrase segment to go directly there.

 ### 2. Typing into the search field